emrojo/aker-integration-tests/README.markdown

 sanger_sample_guardian: mymail@mail
 ```

-== How to run it
+## How to run it

 * Start all services for Aker to test

-* Run the integration tests with:
+* Run the integration tests:

 ```
+bundle install
 INTEGRATION_TESTS_CONFIG=config/local.yml bundle exec cucumber
 ```